katamartin/ChefGenius/README.md

 - [ ] Comment on recipes
 - [ ] View users' activity
 - [ ] Reply to annotations
-- [ ] Vote annotations and replies
+- [ ] Vote on annotations and replies
 - [ ] Search for recipes
 - [ ] Edit annotations